 Imaginatively plotted and skillfully written, this movie is available now on netflix, both on DVD and streaming.
 It's a palate cleanser after The Blind Side.
 Even if you don't like football, there's a good chance you'll like Big Fan.

-Musings on movies, connections, and what to anticipate, suitable for reading before or after you see them.
-I love movies, watch 2-3 per week on average, and write about things I like WITHOUT SPOILERS.
-The only thing I hate more than spoilers are reviewers who trash movies because they think it makes them seem smart.
-When a movie title contains a link, it's almost always a link to my blog posting on the title.
+Musings on movies, suitable for reading before or after you see them.
+I write about things I liked WITHOUT SPOILERS.
+The only thing I hate more than spoilers is reviewers' trashing movies because they think it makes them seem smart.
+Movie title links are usually links to blog posts.
+Click here for an alphabetized index of movies on this blog with a count.

 Monday, February 15, 2010